On the Impossibility of Convergence of Mixed Strategies with No Regret Learning: Proof of Theorem

 Notice that from Lemma~\ref{lem:changeofmeasure}, Lemma~\ref{lem: ration_YtoZ} and Equation~\eqref{eq: req_measure_ratio_prop}, we get

 for a constant $\epsilon = \epsilon_b \epsilon_d > 0$.
 In the following two subsections, we prove these two lemmas.
 This then completes the proof of Theorem~\ref{thm:shakyhands}.

-It remains to prove Lemmas~\ref{lem:changeofmeasure} and~\ref{lem: ration_YtoZ}, which are significantly more technical than the martingale CLT that could be applied under the monotonicity assumption.
+It remains to prove Lemmas~\ref{lem:changeofmeasure} and~\ref{lem: ration_YtoZ}, which are significantly more technically involved than the martingale CLT that could be applied under the monotonicity assumption.
 We denote the pdf of the normal distribution $\mathcal{N}(\mu, \sigma^2)$ by $p(\cdot;\mu,\sigma^2)$.
-To prove these lemmas, we use the following theorem of De-Moivre and Laplace in several sub-lemmas that follow. \begin{theorem}[de-Moivre and Laplace, statement from~\citet{feller1957introduction}] Let $\bm{X} \sim \text{Binomial}(t,q)$ for any $0 < q < 1$, and consider any sequence $\{k_t\}_{t \geq 1}$ such that $k_t^3/t^2 \to 0$ as $t \to \infty$.
+To prove these lemmas, we use the following theorem of De-Moivre and Laplace in several lemmas that follow. \begin{theorem}[de-Moivre and Laplace, statement from~\citet{feller1957introduction}] Let $\bm{X} \sim \text{Binomial}(t,q)$ for any $0 < q < 1$, and consider any sequence $\{k_t\}_{t \geq 1}$ such that $k_t^3/t^2 \to 0$ as $t \to \infty$.
 Then, for every $0 < \epsilon < 1$, there exists a $t_0$ sufficiently large such that for all $t > t_0$, we have

 \end{theorem} Note that Theorem~\ref{thm:demoivrelaplace} is a much sharper form of asymptotic normality than the typically stated Central Limit Theorem, as it obtains direct control on the probability mass function itself.